vincent-herlemont/bazel-pipeline-demo/README.md

 <img align="left" width="200" src="doc/img/bazel.png">

-Provide a full example with Bazel with multi-languages of a simple data pipeline with sensors, consumers, queues, dispatchers, databases, api, front.
-The choices of languages and technology apart from bazel are arbitrary.
+Provide a full Bazel example using multi-languages of a simple data pipeline with sensors, consumers, queues, dispatchers, databases, api(back), web(front).
+The choices of languages and technologies apart from bazel are arbitrary.

 <br />
 <br />